Please send us your fundraising stories and pictures to:

 Team Kilimanjaro climb the highest mountain in Africa

 Team Kilimanjaro (Katharine, Onesmo, Yaron, Hansa, Aarti, Meera and Rakhee) recently reached the summit of Africa’s highest mountain, Mount Kilimanjaro (5895 m).
-Team Kilimanjaro also undertook the challenge to raise money for various charities in Kenya, Karibuni Trust being one of them.
+Team Kilimanjaro also undertook the challenge to raise money for various charities in Kenya, Karibuni Children being one of them.
 It was an amazing experience for all of us and we highly recommend climbing the mountain to all who love the outdoors, hiking, climbing etc. It is a lot of walking for many hours each day, but the end result is definitely worth all the hard work and training that was involved.
 Getting to the summit is a great achievement, and of course some stunning views are seen the whole way up!
 Of course it is freezing up there, so one can only stay up on the summit for a few minutes!
-As a team we raised roughly £1250 for Karibuni Trust
+As a team we raised roughly £1250 for Karibuni Children

 The team would like to thank everyone for their support and donations!